Fleet Command: Game dynamics

 In a single-player game, the player starts by selecting a stand-alone scenario or a campaign scenario.
 Campaign scenarios are linked in that if the player successfully completes a scenario in the campaign, this unlocks the next scenario in that campaign for play.
 However, the game is limited in that it can only ever have the one campaign available to the player at any one time.
 In fact, the original version of the game only included one campaign (since then, several replacement campaigns have been made by FC and NWP-FC enthusiasts).
 A stand-alone scenario is not linked to other scenarios like the campaign scenarios are, although they may be related in terms of setting, theater-of-war, combatants, alliances, fictitious or historical conflicts, etc.

 Once the player is in the scenario, a 2-D representation of the forces available is presented.
 This display also shows a representation of the sensor (radar, visual, sonar, etc.) ranges that any of his units have.
 Individual units are shown in a 3D rendering.
 If the player has selected the EMCON option, none of his units start the game with active sensors on; only passive sensors will be engaged.
 This can be an effective strategy for keeping the player's ships undetected, but it also blinds their GCI and leaves them "groping in the dark", so to speak.
 If the player has AWACS aircraft and/or fighter jets available, these are often the first units deployed.

 Release

 The game was released the first time in 1999 by EA.
 EA licensed also from Jane's the "Jane's" name and the "Jane's Combat Simulations" logo, and the game was marketed under the "Jane's" name, much like the previous "Jane's Fighters Anthology", also published by EA.

 On October 26, 2006 Strategy First re-released Fleet Command as SCS-Fleet Command, without the "Jane's" branding.
 It was released as part of a three-game retail package called Naval Combat Pack, which also included 688(I) Hunter/Killer and Sub Command and also includes a video CD A Century of Silent Service.
 The 2006 version of Fleet Command was also released on GameTap in March 20, 2008.

+The November 2024 naval combat simulation Sea Power by MicroProse and Triassic Games is considered to be a spiritual successor to Fleet Command.